kaylin239/MicroStrategy/JS Emebedding API/React Sample/README.md

 }`

 2. Import the MicroStrategy JS Embedding API <br>
-	Open the file `public/index.html` and modify the script tag to point to the embeddingLib.js hosted on your MicroStrategy Library deployment
+	Open the file `public/index.html` and modify the script tag to point to the embeddingLib.js hosted on your MicroStrategy Library deployment <br>
 	`<script src="https:/WEBSERVER/MicroStrategyLibrary/javascript/embeddinglib.js"></script>`

 3. Set content security policies for cross-domain communication <br>